- 2 tablespoons coconut oil

 - Secure the lid, close the pressure valve and cook for 3 minutes at high pressure.

 - Press sauté and pour in the remaining cup of coconut milk.
 Adjust salt and pepper to taste.

 - Melt coconut oil in a dutch oven or heavy-bottomed pot over medium heat.

 - Add the whole spices and after a minute, add the onion, serrano, ginger and curry leaves to the pot and stir-fry for 3-4 minutes or until the onions soften and become fragrant.

-- Add the veggies, salt, pepper, homemade Kerala garam masala, 1 can of coconut milk and ½ cup of water (making this on the stovetop requires adding some water) to the pot and bring the curry to a low boil, then cover the pot with a lid and reduce the heat to low.
+- Add the veggies, salt, pepper, homemade Kerala garam masala, 1 can of coconut milk and ½ cup of water (making this on the stovetop requires adding some water) to the pot and bring the curry to a simmer, then cover the pot with a lid and reduce the heat to low.
 Cook for 10-15 minutes, or until the potatoes are tender.

 - Pour in the remaining cup of coconut milk, bring the mixture to a boil then turn off the heat.
 Adjust the amount of salt and pepper to taste.